thalib/thalib/_posts/Linux/2016-11-24-bt-in-linux-3-audio.md

 ```

-You can use **hcitool con** command to check if connection has succeded or not
+You can use **hcitool con** command to check if connection has succeeded or not

 ```
 $ hcitool con